 Now that I’ve been my own boss for so long, I sometimes miss having someone else in charge.

 I also miss the finance department, the legal department, the graphic design department, the IT department.
 All those departments were consolidated into one position when I quit agency life: MINE.

 So yes, I’m the CEO.
 I’m also the assistant, accountant, appointment scheduler, writer, editor, researcher, photographer, videographer, graphic designer, computer fixer and toilet cleaner.
 The nitty gritty can be a real life force (and creativity) sucker.
-Taxes, W9s, back and forth with clients and contracts, printing, signing, scanning documents, chasing down payments – that adds up to a lot of hours per week.
+Taxes, W9s, back and forth with clients and contracts, printing, signing, scanning documents, chasing down payments – that means knowing entirely too much about tax preparation software and a lot of hours per week.
 Hours I always thought I’d spend writing my memoir, but instead are spent trying to get to mythical inbox zero.

 How to prepare for the leap from having a boss to being your boss?
 It really, really helps to know yourself inside and out.
 How do you work best?
 What are your peak productive hours?
 Are you introverted or extroverted?
 What motivates you?
 If you’re not a self-starting, go-getter before you start a blog, you’re going to struggle, because you have to hustle every single day.

 Despite The New York Times and other stories featuring a few bloggers who make money hand-over-fist, most find getting ANY money at all to be a real challenge.
 Brands frequently offer to pay me in suntan lotion and exposure.
 Once someone offered to pay me in “smiles.”